United States Self-Storage Market Size and Share

 By Property Type: Container Solutions Gain Traction

 Purpose-built facilities delivered 71% of 2024 revenue, reflecting operational efficiencies and branded customer experiences.
 Container-based and mobile formats exhibit 6.2% annual growth, appealing to operators seeking rapid deployment in high-barrier markets.
-The United States self-storage market size for container solutions is expected to rise from USD 4.1 billion in 2025 to USD 5.6 billion by 2030.
+The US self-storage market size for container solutions is expected to rise from USD 4.1 billion in 2025 to USD 5.6 billion by 2030.

 Although per-unit operating costs are higher, the flexibility to reposition assets and scale capacity seasonally offsets capital outlay.
 Converted retail and industrial properties remain a cost-effective alternative, particularly in urban cores where zoning caps new construction.